cvoter/website-research-group/README.md

 #### content/authors (aka Lab Members)
 To **add a new person** to the group:
-1. Copy the directory from a similar group member under the `content/authors` directory
-2. Change the name of the directory, using dashes as spaces between first/last name and middle initial (if desired), e.g.: `carolyn-b.-voter` or `omowumi-erukubami`
+1. Copy the `content/authors/blank` and rename to the new person.
+Use dashes as spaces between first/last name and middle initial (if desired), e.g.: `carolyn-b.-voter` or `omowumi-erukubami`
-3. Replace `avatar.jpg` with a photo of the new person.
-Be sure to keep the name of this photo `avatar.jpg` (or `.png` or `.webp`, I think).
-4. Update `_index.md` with the information for the new person.
+2. Update `_index.md` with the information for the new person.
+3. Upload a headshot and name `avatar.jpg` (or `.png` or `.webp`).

 **Social icon** options that may be relevant include:
 - *Email.* icon: envelope, icon_pack: fas